IATI/iati-d-portal-docs/docs/technical_faq.rst

     - For budgets, using the end date.

 How are exchange rates calculated?
-    - Default USD: The value date is used as the exchange date.
+    Exchange rates are taken from the `Freechange <https://xriss.github.io/freechange-charts/>`_ application.
+Freechange uses a number of sources for exchange rates, depending on data availability.
+These are fully described in the `Freechange Github repository <https://github.com/xriss/freechange?tab=readme-ov-file#sources>`_.

-    - Other currencies: The USD value is converted using today's exchange rate.
+    For USD, GBP, EUR, and CAD, currency conversion is carried out when transactions and budgets are imported into d-portal.
+The `value-date element <https://iatistandard.org/en/iati-standard/203/activity-standard/iati-activities/iati-activity/transaction/value/>`_ is used as the exchange date.

-    - Foward looking budgets: Using the `latest exchange rates <https://www.imf.org/external/np/fin/data/rms_five.aspx>`_ nightly.
-There is a full re-import once a week.
+    For all other currencies, transactions and budgets are initially converted into USD.
+They are then converted into the target currency using today's exchange rate.
+These values are estimates, and will be less accurate for older transactions.

 Why is my organisation's data missing from a recipient countries chart/table/map?
     - Charts need a transaction with a transaction date in the relevant year, with a valid recipient country code or sector code.